Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Self-consistent field test

 The SCF test with its deliberately minimal energy function therefore probes the representational ceiling of the $\psi$ framework, not the quality of a particular force field.

 This conclusion extends to state-of-the-art machine-learning force fields (MLFFs) such as AI2BMD~\cite{wang2024ab}, MACE~\cite{batatia2022mace}, and ViSNet~\cite{wang2024enhancing}.
-While these architectures achieve near-quantum accuracy by operating on explicit Cartesian coordinates, they cannot rescue the Hasimoto framework.
-The bottleneck is strictly representational, not energetic.
-As demonstrated by the oracle test [Fig.~\ref{fig:vim_info}(b)], even supplying the mathematically exact $V_{\text{re}}[n]$ derived from the native structure fails to recover the fold (RMSD 20--120\,\AA) due to the $2^N$ chiral degeneracy inherent in the scalar projection (Barrier~I).
-Furthermore, since $V_{\text{re}}$ is determined ${\sim}95\%$ by geometry rather than sequence (Barrier~II), the high-fidelity chemical information provided by MLFFs is largely filtered out when projected onto the DNLS potential.
-The scalar field $\psi$ effectively acts as a lossy compression channel that discards the geometric degrees of freedom needed to distinguish the native state, a structural deficit that no improvement in force-field accuracy can overcome.
+These architectures achieve near-quantum accuracy by operating on explicit Cartesian coordinates, but the three arguments above apply to them unchanged: the bottleneck is representational, not energetic, so higher chemical fidelity cannot overcome the limitation of the Hasimoto framework.
+Because $V_{\text{re}}$ is determined ${\sim}95\%$ by geometry rather than sequence (Barrier~II), the high-fidelity chemical information provided by MLFFs is largely filtered out when projected onto the DNLS potential.
+The real-potential reduction, which retains only $V_{\text{re}}$ and discards the parity-odd $V_{\text{im}}$, thus acts as a lossy projection that drops the chiral degrees of freedom needed to distinguish the native state, a structural deficit that no improvement in force-field accuracy can overcome.
+This same limitation is recognized empirically in the MLFF literature: recent work reports that most existing potentials assume localized interactions and that explicitly modeling \emph{non-local} electrostatic and multipole contributions reduces energy and force errors by more than 50\% in biomolecular simulations~\cite{cui2026enhancing}.
+Our parity--locality classification (Table~\ref{tab:parity_locality}) offers a first-principles account of why such non-local terms are indispensable: the interactions that select tertiary structure populate the non-local row that any nearest-neighbor scalar potential, including the DNLS, cannot represent.